Diffusion Path Samplers via Sequential Monte Carlo: Technical Background

-\textbf{Diffusion-based samplers using Monte Carlo.} Several works have utilised the SDE in \eqref{eq:reverse_ou_sde} for sampling from unnormalised densities. \citet{huang2023reverse} use a combination of importance sampling and Langevin MCMC to estimate the score.
-They initialise their samples using a \textit{Langevin-within-Langevin} procedure, where they undergo several steps of the \gls{ula} to target $\mu_0$ using Monte Carlo score estimates derived from approximate posterior samples propagated through \gls{ula} at the same time. \citet{grenioux2024stochastic} builds upon this work by introducing a stochastic localisation framework with flexible denoising schedules and a discretisation scheme based on the \gls{snr} of the observation process (as in \eqref{eq:marginal_as_interpolation}).
-They start sampling at a later time, chosen as a hyperparameter, when both the path marginal and posterior are approximately log-concave.
+\textbf{Diffusion-based samplers using Monte Carlo.} \citet{huang2023reverse} follow the time-reversed OU process and use importance sampling and Langevin MCMC to estimate the score.
+They initialise samples using a \gls*{ll} procedure by running \gls*{ula} to target $\mu_0$ using Monte Carlo score estimates which are themselves obtained via \gls*{ula}. \citet{grenioux2024stochastic} builds upon this work by introducing a stochastic localisation framework with flexible denoising schedules and a discretisation scheme based on the \gls*{snr} of the observation process.
+They start sampling at a later time, a hyperparameter, when both the path marginal and posterior are approximately log-concave.
 The reliance of these methods on MCMC, however, necessitates equilibration at every time step, creating a sequential bottleneck that cannot be overcome by simply increasing sample size.
-In an alternative line of work, \citet{he2024zeroth} propose rejection sampling for estimating the score, only making zero-order queries to the target density.
+In an alternative line of work, \citet{he2024zeroth} propose rejection sampling for score estimation, only making zero-order queries to the target density.
 While effective in low dimensions, the complexity of rejection sampling grows exponentially with the dimension, even for log-concave targets.
 Notably, the methods discussed all incur errors coming from their score estimation or SDE discretisation.
 Introducing a wrapper around reverse-diffusion based samplers, \citet{wu2025reverse} use the auxiliary variables from the posterior to estimate the path marginal density.
-From which, they propose a nested \gls{smc} sampler, RDSMC, where samples can be resampled to better adhere to the diffusion path marginals.
-In contrast, we employ an \gls{smc} sampler \textit{only} for the auxiliary samples.
-While fundamentally different, our scheme provides unbiased estimates for the path marginal density, unlike the diffusion-based samplers discussed above, allowing it to be nested inside RDSMC.
+From which, they propose a nested \gls*{smc} sampler, RDSMC, where samples can be resampled to better adhere to the diffusion path marginals.
+In contrast, we employ an \gls*{smc} sampler \textit{only} for the auxiliary samples.
+While different, our scheme provides unbiased estimates for the path marginal density, unlike other samplers discussed above, allowing it to be nested inside RDSMC.